Instrument destruction: Early years

+The act of destroying instruments has origins in animation performances as far back as the 1930's.
+Some of the very first footage of instrument destruction (guitar smashing) can be viewed in The Old Mill Pond an animated short film from the Happy Harmonies series, directed by Hugh Harman for the Metro-Goldwyn-Mayer cartoon studio.

 In 1956, on the Lawrence Welk Show, a zoot-suited performer billed as "Rockin' Rocky Rockwell" did a mocking rendition of Elvis Presley's hit song "Hound Dog."
-At the conclusion of the song he smashed an acoustic guitar over his knee.
-US country musician Ira Louvin was famous for smashing mandolins that he deemed out-of-tune.
+At the conclusion of the song, he smashed an acoustic guitar over his knee, credited as the first guitar smash.
+American country musician Ira Louvin was famous for smashing mandolins that he deemed out-of-tune.
+A story about Jerry Lee Lewis alleges that in the 1950s he poured gasoline on his piano, setting it on fire, and continued to play "Great Balls of Fire".

-Jerry Lee Lewis may be the first rock artist to have destroyed his equipment on stage, with several, possibly erroneous, stories of him destroying and burning pianos in the 1950s.
-Several contemporary musicians, including Annea Lockwood, Yōsuke Yamashita, and Diego Stocco, have incorporated piano burning in their compositions.

 Jazz musician Charles Mingus, known for his fiery temper, reportedly smashed his $20,000 bass onstage in response to audience hecklers at New York's Five Spot.

-Nam June Paik's "One for Violin Solo", performed on 16 June 1962, featured Paik very slowly and intently lifting a violin, then smashing it with one blow on a table.

-In London, 1966, a group of artists from around the world came together to participate in the first Destruction in Art Symposium (DIAS).
-According to the event's press release, the principal objective of DIAS was "to focus attention on the element of destruction in Happenings and other art forms, and to relate this destruction in society."
-Two events were scheduled to occur throughout London.
-During the course of the symposium, Raphael Montañez Ortiz performed a series of seven public destruction events, including his piano destruction concerts, which were filmed by both American Broadcasting Company and the BBC.
+In London in 1966, a group of artists from around the world came together to participate in the first Destruction in Art Symposium (DIAS).
+The principal objective of DIAS was "to focus attention on the element of destruction in Happenings and other art forms, and to relate this destruction in society."
 Two years later, New York City hosted the second Destruction in Art Symposium at Judson Church in Greenwich Village.
 The artists who gathered around this art movement and its development were opposed to the senseless destruction of human life and landscapes engendered by the Vietnam war.